johncionci/markup-patterns/README.md

-# Markup Patterns
+# Shots
-Hopefully reusable chunks of markup for feature components.
+A repositry of hopefully reusable chunks of markup for feature components.